13588112254/littlefs/DESIGN.md

 Consider two extremes:

-1. Log is empty, garbage collection occurs once every n updates, amortized complexity is O(n)/n = O(1) for every update.
+1. Log is empty, garbage collection occurs once every n updates
-2. Log is full, garbage collection occurs every update, amortized complexity is O(n^2)/1 = O(n^2) for **every** update.
+2. Log is full, garbage collection occurs **every** update

 Clearly we need to be more aggressive than waiting for our metadata pair to be full.
 As the metadata pair approaches fullness the frequency of compactions grows very rapidly.

-Looking at the problem more generically, consider a log with `x` bytes for each entry, `d` dynamic entries (entries that are outdated during garbage collection), and `s` static entries (entries that need to be copied during garbage collection).
+Looking at the problem generically, consider a log with `x` bytes for each entry, `d` dynamic entries (entries that are outdated during garbage collection), and `s` static entries (entries that need to be copied during garbage collection).
 If we look at the amortized runtime complexity of updating